0kam/alproj/docs/usage.md

 create_db(aerial, dsm, out_path) # This takes some minutes
 ```
-Then, an SQLite database that has two components like below
+An SQLite database that has two components like below will be created
 - vertices
 ```
 # x, y and z stands for geographic coordinates of each point.